 GO Public Schools Oakland Advocates is a 501(c)(4) nonprofit social welfare organization that informs, advocates, and cultivates leadership within the Oakland community so that all our students have the opportunity to attend quality public schools.

 The families, educators, and community leaders of GO believe that every child has a right to a quality education and everyone has a responsibility to help provide it.
-At a time when the overwhelming majority of family-wage jobs require post-secondary education, less than two-thirds of Oakland’s students graduate from high school.
-Barely half of our African-American and Latino students finish high school on time, and the average African-American and Latino twelfth grader reads and does math at the level of white eighth graders.
-This is morally unacceptable and economically untenable.
-We also engage in in partisan political activity such as school board elections.
+At a time when the overwhelming majority of family-wage jobs require post-secondary education, less than three-quarters of Oakland’s students graduate from high school.
+Our schools are only preparing 20% of Black and Latino/a students to read on grade level compared to 80% white students.
+These racialized inequities have existed for decades in Oakland, and the reality of distance learning during the pandemic has only worsened these issues.

 Additionally, GO Public Schools Oakland has a sister organization, a 501(c)(3) charitable organization – GO Public Schools Oakland – that connects and activates an informed community network to advance policies that ensure all Oakland students have the opportunity to attend quality public schools.